Kevin F. O'Brien: Priesthood

 O'Brien joined the Jesuits in 1996 and was ordained as a priest in 2006.
-He served as associate pastor at Holy Trinity Catholic Church in Washington, D.C. and as chaplain for the Jesuit Refugee Service in Los Angeles.
+He served as associate pastor at Holy Trinity Catholic Church in Washington, D.C., and as chaplain for the Jesuit Refugee Service in Los Angeles.
 He also served overseas, working in Bolivia, Guatemala, India, and Mexico.
 O'Brien then worked at Georgetown for eight years before being named dean at the Jesuit School of Theology of Santa Clara University in 2016.

 Santa Clara presidency

 O'Brien was selected to be the next president of Santa Clara University in March 2019, and assumed office on July 1, 2019.
 He has outlined plans for his first year, which include increasing access and affordability for qualified SCU students; supporting faculty and staff in the high-cost Bay Area; completing the university's $1 billion capital campaign, and intensifying SCU's outreach to Silicon Valley and the surrounding community.

 O'Brien currently serves on the boards of Fordham University and Seattle University, and previously served on the boards at Marquette University and Boston College.
 He serves each year as a member of the faculty of the Jesuit Leadership Seminar.

 O'Brien was interviewed on MSNBC one day after the April 15, 2019, fire that broke out at Notre Dame Cathedral in Paris during Holy Week.
 At the time, O’Brien also talked about the importance of the holiest week of the Christian calendar.

-On January 20, 2021, O'Brien celebrated mass at the Cathedral of St. Matthew the Apostle in Washington DC for president-elect Joe Biden and many other officials before the inauguration of Joe Biden.
+On January 20, 2021, O'Brien celebrated mass at the Cathedral of St. Matthew the Apostle in Washington, D.C., for president-elect Joe Biden and many other officials before the inauguration of Joe Biden.

 Allegations

 O'Brien was removed from his Santa Clara post in 2021, following an investigation into allegations of inappropriate conduct in a setting with Jesuit seminarians.
+An investigation later revealed that these allegations were regarding "conversations, during a series of informal dinners" and that "no inappropriate behavior was found in any settings outside of these dinners."